TL;DR

 The Invisible Invasion: What Are Microplastics and Why Are They a 2025 Health Crisis?

 For decades, plastic has been an indispensable part of modern life.
 Yet, its incredible durability is also its greatest curse.
-Every plastic bottle, bag, and piece of packaging we've ever used breaks down, but it never truly disappears.
+Every plastic bottle, bag, and piece of packaging we've ever used breaks down, but it generally not truly disappears.
 Instead, it fragments into trillions of microscopic particles (less than 5mm in size) known as microplastics.

 These insidious particles have now saturated our entire ecosystem.
 They are in the water we drink, the food we eat, and even the air we breathe.